Courtney is a red fox.

 (Tip for pet owners: Never submerge a rabbit in water!)

-Mama Bear and Baby Bear are black bears.
 Interestingly, black bears can be various shades of black, brown, white, blond or grey blue.
-Mama and Baby Bear have brown fur.
+Mama and Baby bear have brown fur.
 Black bears have the tendency to be solitary animals, foraging alone for example.
 The exception is a mother bear with her cubs.
 Cubs are expected to tag along with their mother to learn how to find food.
 Cubs are generally playful and play fighting is encouraged by the mother as that is how cubs learn to protect themselves.
 Mother bears have been observed to "swat" the paws of cubs if the play gets out of hand.
 Black bears are not typically aggressive, but cautious.
-One of their prey are rabbits.
+One of their preys are rabbits.

-Quinn is a Great Horned Owl.
-While Great Horned Owls are fierce predators, they themselves have no natural predators/enemies.
+While great horned owls are fierce predators, they themselves have no natural predators/enemies.
 Owls have excellent night vision and have the ability to turn their heads more than 180 degrees to look in any direction.
-Great Horned Owls have an intimidating stare and their talons enable them to grip so tightly they can sever the spines of their prey.
+Great horned owls have an intimidating stare and their talons enable them to grip so tightly they can sever the spines of their prey.

 Despite possessing this power, Quinn is meek and inviting which the forest animals find reassuring and consider him very knowledgeable.
+He is the Lead member of the Council of the Birds.
 Like Taylor, he wears pince-nez glasses.